FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/collaborative-monitoring.md

 - **Agency Benefits:** Allows agencies to share responsibility for ConMon oversight and make better risk-based decisions through collaboration

-- **CSP Benefits:** Creates a central forum for addressing questions related to the CSP’s ConMon activities, and achieving consensus on Deviation Requests (DRs), Significant Change Requests (SCRs) and the Annual Assessment (AA) \- versus having to coordinate with each agency separately.
+- **CSP Benefits:** Creates a central forum for addressing questions related to the CSP's ConMon activities, and achieving consensus on Deviation Requests (DRs), Significant Change Requests (SCRs) and the Annual Assessment (AA) \- versus having to coordinate with each agency separately.

 FedRAMP has worked with a number of CSPs to successfully implement Collaborative ConMon.
-In doing so, we have found there is no “one size fits all” approach.
+In doing so, we have found there is no "one size fits all" approach.
 Therefore, this guide provides a framework that CSPs can leverage to develop their own Collaborative ConMon process.
 At a minimum, CSPs must include the following key elements in their Collaborative ConMon process.

 ## **Step 1: Develop Collaborative ConMon Draft Charter**